SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/video-meetings.md

 3. Optionally, set up an alarm to be notified by a pop-up before the meeting starts.

-4. [Invite participants][2].
+4. [Invite attendees][2].

     When you have added everyone that you want to attend the meeting, click **Save**.

-    If you turned on email invitations for the participants of the follow-up, an email with a link to join the video meeting is sent when the meeting is saved.
+    If you turned on email invitations for the attendees of the follow-up, an email with a link to join the video meeting is sent when the meeting is saved.
 In the diary, follow-ups with video meetings are displayed with the icon ![icon][img3].

 > [!TIP]
 > Click ![icon][img4] to copy the video meeting link.
 You can then paste the link in the agenda/description of the meeting or send to others via direct messaging.
 Use the template variable {burl} to add the video meeting link to invitation templates.